rinha4.dotnet

 • HTTP errors destroy score quickly

 This repository currently keeps transport errors at 0 in CI-like runs.
-The candidate IVF2 path also replays the public payload with 0 false positives and 0 false negatives locally.
+The current candidate IVF path replays the public payload with 0 false positives and 0 false negatives in archived CI benchmarks.
 Remaining ranking work is p99 reduction without giving back correctness.

 Architecture